 - Overseas sportsbooks call this bet a parlay.

-- It involves betting on multiple results on the one bet ticket, creating better odds for your multi.
+- It involves betting on multiple results on the one bet ticket, creating better odds.
+All selections must win for the bet to land.

 - You can take results across many sports.
 For example, Brisbane Lions to win the AFL premiership, Cronulla Sharks to win the NRL premiership and the Oklahoma City Thunder to win the NBA championship.